ptrjst/edu/agile/scrum/psm-II-learning-deck.md

-PSM II - Learning Deck
+﻿PSM II - Learning Deck
 ======================

 This flash card deck provide insight into Scrum Theory to prepare yourself for the _Professional Scrum Master_ online assessment PSM II by Scrum.org.